CamerAllan/BookingGo-Technical-Challenge-2018/submission.md

 ## Testing

 I wrote some `mocha` unit tests for some of the common code between part1 and part2.
 These are fairly inextensive, and serve more of a proof of concept (I have some testing ability).
+These tests can be run with `npm test` from `./common`.

 Given more time I would have liked to more thoroughly test parts 1 and 2 rather than just the common code, perhaps also using `sinon.js` stubs to test the API.